dankuz33/Visualization-of-EXEL-products/README.md

 2. Place the project files on a PHP-enabled server.
 3. Access `index.php` in your browser and upload an Excel file specifying the column letters for your data.

+4. Ensure the `uploads/` directory is writable by the web server.
+5. The script relies on `vendor/autoload.php`; run `composer install` if it is missing.
 The uploaded file is stored temporarily in `uploads/` and deleted after parsing.